9 Walk In Shower Ideas

 5. Go for a large glamorous space

-Don't try to squeeze too much into your bathroom, consider a wide walk in shower instead of a bath with a shower...it looks far more luxurious and will give your bathroom a spa like feel!
+Don't try to squeeze too much into your bathroom, consider a wide walk in shower instead of a bath with a shower...it looks far more luxurious and will give your bathroom the look of a spa!

 We love the fun, encaustic style of tiles in this walk in shower, which work so well set against the large neutral tiles.
 These are a great idea if you want something a little different but don't want to go for a strong colour in your bathroom.